keyone/AkkaCircuitBreakers/deck/akkaCircuitBreakers-webinar.md

 - Is this a one-time failure?
 - Or a consistent issue?
 - How do we keep track?
-- Can we give the service a chance to recover before trying again?
+- Can we respond to our users quickly?

 ---